 During the lease term in Fairfax County

-During lease, the rental home belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Fairfax County, the renter must allow us to come into the rental property.
-Some good reasons to come into rental are to:
+During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental home in Fairfax County, the tenant must allow us to access the rental home.
+Some valid reasons to come into rental are to:

 - Inspect the rental property,